Updated: Sep 30

 Now, these things are called upsells.

-I’m not saying that they should not make money they should. even I want to make money with my online courses but there should be some correlation between the value of the course and its cost.
+I’m not saying that they should not make money they should. even if I want to make money with my online courses there should be some correlation between the value of the course and its cost.
+Low-quality bonuses

-Now let’s come to value in the previous point I spoke, there should be some relation between value and cost.
+Now let’s come to value in the previous point I spoke of, there should be some relation between value and cost.

 Now the course creators have become expert marketers rather than expert course creators.